-BME-31 MACHINE DESIGN - II

-Pre-requisite Subject : Mechanics of Solids (BME-14)

-Course Assessment: Continuous assessment through tutorials, attendance, home assignments, quizzes, practical work, record, viva voce and
+BME-31 MACHINE DESIGN - II Course catego ory : Department Core (DC) Pre-requisite Subject : Mechanics of Solids (BME-14) Contact hour ·s/week : Lecture: 3, Tutorial:1, Practical: 2 Number of C redits : 5 Course Asses sment : Continuous assessment through tutorials, attendance, home methods assignments, quizzes, practical work, record, viva voce and one

-Course Outcomes : The students are expected to be able to demonstrate the
+Minor test and One Major Theory & Practical Examination Course Outcomes : The students are expected to be able to demonstrate the following knowledge, skills and attitudes after completing this course

-1. The ability to deign different types of mechanical spring under static and fatigue loading, and knowledge of different types of screw threads and design of screw jack.

-- 2. The knowledge of tooth forms, gear tooth materials, manufacturing methods and design of spur gear, helical gear and worm gear. - 3.
+- 1. The ability to design different types of mechanical spring under static and fatigue loading, and knowledge of different types of screw threads and design of screw jack. - 2.
+The knowledge of tooth forms, gear tooth materials, manufacturing methods and design of spur gear, helical gear and worm gear. - 3.
 The knowledge of different parameters and selection criteria for the sliding contact bearing, rolling contact ball and roller bearing, its lubrication and mountings. - 4.
 The knowledge of design considerations of IC engines parts and design of cylinder head, piston assembly, connecting rod and crankshaft.